Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-52-autoimmune.md

 Adam wasn’t the only one to utter some variant of the word *‘fuck’* in response to that, and Costello nodded grimly.
 "Yeah.
 No idea what’s going to happen there, but something tells me we’ll be retracing that ship’s footsteps soon.
 That’s unofficial, but… keep it in mind if you’re making plans."

-Dexter was the first to see the problem and reacted with a growled curse. [*"Nuts.*\] That is...a geometric problem, sir."
+Dexter was the first to see the problem and reacted with a growled curse. [*"Nuts.*\] That is... a geometric problem, sir."

 "Yup.
 Gonna probably trickle down to everyone else, too.
 I think this little incident just bought a decade of work for special operations teams all across our services."
 He looked up as the trio who’d gone to explore the nuke’s detonation site finally showed up.
 Their suits were still glistening with water from the decontamination showers. "...Alright.
 Time to go home and recover."